timm/timm.github.io/bio.md

 ## Short bio

-Tim Menzies (Ph.D., UNSW, 1995) is a full Professor in CS at North Carolina State University where he teaches software engineering, automated software engineering, and foundations of software science.
+Tim Menzies (IEEE Fellow, Ph.D., UNSW, 1995) is a full Professor in CS at North Carolina State University where he teaches software engineering, automated software engineering, and foundations of software science.
 He is the directory of the [RAISE lab](http://ai4se.net/) (real world AI for SE).  that explores SE, data